YousifAbozid/YousifAbozid/README.md

 I'm 22 years old Full Stack Web Developer From Egypt, I learned how to code since 2018, this was my first step in this industry, I learned Python in [Udacity](https://www.udacity.com/) with professor [David Evans](http://www.cs.virginia.edu/~evans/) in [cs101](http://www.cs.virginia.edu/~evans/courses/cs101/) course, it was very good start.
 <br>

-In September 2020 I learned MERN Stack in [Full Stack Open 2020](https://fullstackopen.com/en/) MOOC, This MOOC was introduced by professor [Matti Luukkainen](https://github.com/mluukkai), he is a professor in computer science department in [University of Helsinki](https://www.helsinki.fi/en) in Finland, he is a great man :heart:, and I'm in love with MERN Stack since then :heart:.
+In September 2020 I learned MERN Stack in [Full Stack Open 2020](https://fullstackopen.com/en/) MOOC, This MOOC was introduced by professor [Matti Luukkainen](https://github.com/mluukkai), he is a professor in computer science department in [University of Helsinki](https://www.helsinki.fi/en) in Finland, he is a great man :heart:, and I'm in love with MERN Stack since then :heart:
 <br>

-Also I'm a [Law](http://www.law.zu.edu.eg/faculty/default) student in [Zagazig University](http://www.zu.edu.eg/) in Egypt and novelist :heart:.
+Also I'm a [Law](http://www.law.zu.edu.eg/faculty/default) student in [Zagazig University](http://www.zu.edu.eg/) in Egypt and novelist :heart:

 - 🔭 I’m currently working remotely as freelancer.
 - 🌱 I’m currently learning Next.js and Docker.